OPCFoundation/UA-CloudLibrary/README.md

 * ServicePassword: The administration password for the REST service (username admin).
 * SendGridAPIKey: The API key for the Sendgrid service

 Hosting on AWS requires the identity/role used to have policies allowing access to the S3 bucket and SSM Parameter Store.

+Hosting on GCP requires an identity used to have policies allowing access to the GCS bucket.
+In case file based authentication is used, please set the envionment variable GOOGLE_APPLICATION_CREDENTIALS pointing to the SA-Key.

 ## Deployment